soffan-group16/matplotlib/report.md

 Test cases added:

 ### `_to_rgba_no_colorcycle` tests ###
+**Requirements:**
+- The alpha value of the hex color value with format `#rrggbbaa` should be overwritten by the alpha argument value.
-**Requirement:** The alpha value of the hex color value should be overwritten by the alpha argument value.
+- The alpha value of the hex color value with format `#rgba` should be overwritten by the alpha argument value.

 `git show 568c871ea5ce16242c3c0ce817f178d2538c6e3e`